info@rubertpartners.com |

 Introduction

-The key differences between non-compete vs non-solicit clauses are key nowadays to companies and its personnel.
-In today’s competitive business landscape, companies place significant value on protecting their intellectual property, trade secrets, and client relationships.
-Employment agreements often include restrictive covenants such as non-competeand non-solicit clauses to safeguard these interests when key employees move on.
-While these clauses share a common goal, their scope and application differ significantly.
-In this article, we will explore the distinctions between non-compete and non-solicit clauses, their enforceability under UAE law, and practical considerations for both employers and employees.
+The differences between non-compete and non-solicit clauses have become increasingly important for companies and their personnel.
+In today’s competitive business landscape, employers place significant value on protecting intellectual property, trade secrets, and client relationships.
+As a result, employment agreements frequently include restrictive covenants designed to safeguard these interests when key employees leave the business.

 1. Non-Compete Clauses